On the moment distance of Poisson processes: Main result

 Applying this and the identity

 (see \cite[Identity 7.17, p.
 36]{Gould}) we get

 Finally, from the Legendre duplication formula (\ref{eq:legendre}) for $z=\frac{a+1}{2}$ we deduce that

-This is enough to prove Lemma \ref{lem:gamma}. \end{proof} \begin{theorem} Let $a$ be an odd natural number.
-Consider two $i.i.d$ Poisson processes having identical arrival rate $\lambda >0$ and let $X_1,X_2,\dots$ and $Y_1,Y_2,\dots$ be their arrival times, respectively.
+This is enough to prove Lemma \ref{lem:gamma}. \end{proof} Finally, we can prove the second main result of this subsection. \begin{theorem} Let $a$ be an odd natural number.
+Consider two i.i.d. and independent Poisson processes having identical arrival rate $\lambda >0$ and let $X_1,X_2,\dots$ and $Y_1,Y_2,\dots$ be their arrival times, respectively.
 The following identity is valid for all $k\ge 1$: